On Gorenstein homological dimension of groups: Gorenstein homological dimension of groups

-\begin{definition} (\cite{EJT93, EJ00}) Let $R$ be a ring, $M$ be a (left) $R$-module.
-The complex is called a totally acyclic complex of flat modules, provided that each $F_i$ is a flat (left) $R$-module, and for any injective (right) $R$-module $I$, the complex remains exact after applying $I\otimes_{R}-$; the $R$-module $M$ is Gorenstein flat if $M \cong \mathrm{Ker}(F_0\rightarrow F_1)$. \end{definition}
+is called a \emph{totally acyclic complex of flat modules}, provided that each $F_i$ is a flat (left) $A$-module, and for any injective (right) $A$-module $I$, the complex remains acyclic after applying $I\otimes_{A}-$.
+The module $M$ is said to be \emph{Gorenstein flat} if there exists a totally acyclic complex of flat modules such that $M \cong \mathrm{Ker}(F_0\rightarrow F_{-1})$; see \cite{EJT93, EJ00}.

-It was proved in \cite[Theorem 3.7]{Hol04} that for a right coherent ring $R$, the class of Gorenstein flat left $R$-modules is closed under extensions and direct summands.
-This statement is extended and generalized in the following.
+It is proved in \cite[Theorem 3.7]{Hol04} that for a right coherent ring $A$, the class of Gorenstein flat left $A$-modules is closed under extensions and direct summands.
+This result is extended and generalized to any ring recently by the work \cite{SS20}.
+The following is immediate from \cite[Corollary 4.12]{SS20}.

-\begin{lemma} (\cite[Corollary 3.12]{SS20}) Let $R$ be a ring.
-Then the class of Gorenstein flat $R$-modules is closed under extensions and direct summands. \end{lemma}
+\begin{lemma} Let $A$ be a ring.
+Then the class of Gorenstein flat $A$-modules is closed under extensions and direct summands. \end{lemma}

-The Gorenstein flat dimension of modules are defined in the standard way by using resolutions; see for example \cite{EJ00, Hol04}.